monikagolab/Fraud-Detection-Model/README.md

 RandomizedSearchCV was utilized for hyperparameter tuning to efficiently explore a wide range of parameter values without the exhaustive computational cost of a full grid search.

+**Overall Evaluation**
+While the algorithms were effective at Recall (catching the majority of fraudulent transactions), they all produced a high volume of False Positives.The use of Stratified K-Fold and RandomizedSearchCV ensured that all models were evaluated fairly on the 5% minority class.
+However, the low precision suggests that the "Fraud" and "Non-Fraud" classes in this dataset are not easily separable by current feature signals.
+The combined evaluation indicates that while the technical pipeline (stratification, tuning, and scaling) was executed correctly, the inherent nature of the dataset poses a limit on precision.

               ________________________________BUSINESS APPLICATION______________________________